House Judiciary Committee To Launch Probe Into Alleged Obstruction Of Justice, Abuse Of Power By Donald Trump

 — Grant Stern (@grantstern) March 3, 2019

-Nadler also pointed to Trump, and/or his associates, supposedly attempting to intimidate witnesses as evidence of obstruction of justice and abuse of power.
+Nadler also pointed to Trump alleged attempts to intimidate witnesses as evidence of obstruction of justice and abuse of power.

-Democrats have been reluctant to use the word “Impeachment,” instead saying that they prefer to focus on their agenda for the American people, as well as waiting for the Mueller probe to pan out.
-Nadler was similarly reluctant to say that impeachment is on the table, saying instead that there is no point in trying to impeach the president without first making a case against him.
+Democrats have been reluctant to use the word “impeachment,” instead saying that they prefer to focus on their agenda for the American people, as well as waiting for the Mueller probe to pan out.
+Nadler was similarly reluctant to state that impeachment is on the table, saying instead that there is no point in trying to impeach the president without first making a case against him.

 “Before you impeach somebody, you have to persuade the American public that it ought to happen.”

 This is the second time in a few days that a Congressional committee has opened an investigation into Donald Trump.
-Just last week, as reported at the time by The Inquisitr, the House Ways and Means Committee plans to issue legal documents to force Donald Trump to release his tax returns.
+Just last week, as reported by The Inquisitr, the House Ways and Means Committee plans to issue legal documents to force Donald Trump to release his tax returns.

-Speaking this weekend to supporters at the Conservative Political Action Committee (CPAC), Trump said that his adversaries are grasping at straws to get him out of office.
+Speaking this weekend to supporters at the Conservative Political Action Committee, Trump said that his adversaries are grasping at straws to get him out of office.

-“All of a sudden they are trying to take you out with bulls**t.”
+“All of a sudden they are trying to take you out with bulls**t,” Trump said.